Search for directional associations between Baikal Gigaton Volume Detector neutrino-induced cascades and high-energy astrophysical sources: Search for correlations with VLBI-bright blazars

 \subsection{Monte Carlo algorithms}

 In order to analyze the possibility of finding directional correlation between cascade events and blazars and calculate test statistic, we create pseudo-experiment datasets with artificial randomized neutrino candidate events.
+Specifically, we assume a uniform distribution for the time of arrival events, and then implement a reshuffling of the times of all existing cascades for the given zenith and azimuth angles.
+Following this, we determine the right ascension and declination of the simulated events at the specified geographical coordinates of Baikal-GVD.
 The algorithm, which has been used to create such simulated datasets, is presented in Algorithm \autoref{alg:neutrino}.

 To calculate the significance of coincidence of Baikal-GVD cascades with blazars, we perform analyses of two types (see \autoref{unblinding}).
 For this, two different statistics are introduced.
 Systematic errors of arrival directions are included in the error contours.